 What changes can I expect?

-- Superficial wrinkles are decreased or even disappear
+- Superficial wrinkles are targeted and can decrease in appearance, in some cases, even disappear

 - Better circulation to the face means better color and better collagen production